GinoMan/CSharpPythonBridgePOC/README.md

 The method that is being exported MUST be a public static method.
 Tagging the method with `[DllExport]` suffices in most cases to export the method for use by Python.
 However, certain types will have to be marshaled in some way.

+# Special Thanks #

+Special thanks to @reflectronic on the C# discord for helping me with the marshaling of strings in C#.

 [1]: <https://docs.microsoft.com/en-us/dotnet/csharp/> (C# Programming Language for the .NET Platform)
 [2]: <https://www.python.org/> (Python Programming Language - 2.8)
 [3]: <https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.messagebox.show?view=netframework-4.8> (Static Method of MessageBox class that displays an ad hoc message box)